Chart Color Schemes

 Prospect ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Prospect's population was found to be predominantly culturally homogeneous, with 88.2% being citizens, 84.7% born in Australia, and 89.5% speaking English only at home as of the recorded date.
-Christianity is the dominant religion in Prospect, comprising 48.6% of its population.
-However, the category 'Other' appears to be proportionally represented, making up 1.1% compared to the regional figure of 1.1%.
+Prospect's population is predominantly culturally homogeneous, with 88.2% being citizens, 84.7% born in Australia, and 89.5% speaking English only at home.
+Christianity is the dominant religion, practiced by 48.6% of Prospect residents.
+Notably, the 'Other' religious category comprises 1.1%, higher than the regional average of 0.7%.

 Frequently Asked Questions - Diversity